tian0/membership-nft/README.md

 ## Running Locally

+Step 1.
 Clone this repo to your local machine and install the dependencies as follows:

 ```bash
 git clone https://github.com/tian0/membership-nft.git